 - Patient Identification: To avoid medical errors, our care teams will confirm a patient’s identity, by asking for your first and last name and date of birth.
 This identification process is done before drawing blood for lab tests; before administering medications; before patients receiving blood transfusions; before tests (e.g. x-rays, MRIs); and before any procedure, every time.

 - Surgical and Procedural Safety: Our care teams use safety checks and structured conversations to make your procedure as smooth, safe, and comfortable as possible.
 Before, during, and after procedures in the emergency room, operating rooms, and doctor’s offices you may see members of your care team use colorful checklists so that they do not miss a single step in your care.

-At The Mount Sinai Hospital, we focus on people as well as systems.
-Two programs we are especially proud of are:
+At Mount Sinai Morningside, we focus on people as well as systems.
+A program we are especially proud of is the Great Catch Program

-Great Catch Program: At The Mount Sinai Hospital, we promote open and honest dialogue with our staff, patients, and family members when adverse events arise.
-To support this culture, we recognize staff who identify safety concerns and act to prevent patient harm.
-If an employee sees a potential problem and reports it, we acknowledge that person as a patient safety ambassador.
-We reward employees who act to prevent harm.
+Great Catch Program: At The Mount Sinai Morningside, we promote open and honest dialogue with our staff, patients, and family members when adverse events arise.
+To support this culture, we recognize and reward staff who identify safety concerns and act to prevent patient harm.
+If an employee sees a potential problem and reports it, we recognize that person as a patient safety ambassador.
 We celebrate our Great Catch Award winners.
 Our goal is to avoid patient harm.
 We are proud of our employees who practice with patient safety top of mind.